Bora Bora, French Polynesia with two kids, four adults

 Conclusion

-Cruises are not for us.
-Our teenagers enjoyed the independence and our youngest loved the Ocean Club and couldn’t get enough.
-O and I however, are not extraverts, so we found ourselves outside on the patio most nights checking out the stars.
+This cruise was not for us.
+Our teenagers enjoyed the independence and our youngest loved the Ocean Club and couldn’t get enough mini golf.
+O and I, not being extroverts, found ourselves outside on the patio most nights checking out the stars rather than enjoying the shows.

 If you like to be outdoors and prefer hiking rather than spending the day sunning on a lounge chair, then a cruise is also not for you.
 We definitely preferred the time off of the boat, and especially my youngest’s aspirations to become an island boy: